flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     - Move the throttle all the way back to idle.

-    - As described above we go through all detents and set the values accordingly with `Set From Throttle`.
-The easiest way to do that is by having the flyPad in a separate window next to the throttle as in the screenshot below.
+    - As described above, we go through all detents and set the values accordingly with `Set From Throttle`.
+The easiest way to do that is by having the flyPad in a separate window next to the throttle, as in the screenshot below.

         ![Flypad-next-to-Throttle](../../assets/flypados3/throttle-calibration/Flypad-next-to-Throttle.jpg "Flypad-next-to-Throttle"){loading=lazy}